gdiet/experimental/README.md

 1. Breeding: New ants are bred in the anthill.
 1. Drowning: Ants on flooded cells drown, elevating the cell by 1.
 1. Victory: The game engine checks for victory conditions.

+### Phase: Food

+Each turn, on a random location of each 10x10 board tile, one food item may appear.
+No food items appear if the random location

+* is flooded,
+* contains one or more food items or
+* is an anthill.

+### Phase: Empowerment

+The power of each ant increases by 1.

+### Phase: Commands

+For each player, the game engine computes which parts of the board are visible.
+Then it hands over this visibility information together with some meta information to the player's code, which sends a response containing commands to its ants.

+Player code must be stateless.
+In the response to the game engine's commands request, player code can store information in a state object, which is handed over to the player code in the next turn's commands request.

+### Phase: Terrain

+### Phase: Movement

+### Phase: Combat

+### Phase: Breeding

+### Phase: Drowning

+### Phase: Victory